arlimus/zlog/README.md

 # zlog

 Very rudimentary but nice logging, focusing on commandline and simplicity.

+* supports continuous logging (eg have progress-bar in commandline)
+* detect commandline colors

 If it's too simple, use any of the regular ruby loggers instead!

 # requirements